sourcegraph/handbook/content/departments/engineering/teams/code-search/batch-changes/go-to-market/index.md

 ### Other product use cases

-- Code security When problems occur with critical security updates, every hour that goes by increases risk.
+- **Code security:** When problems occur with critical security updates, every hour that goes by increases risk.
 Batch Changes enables you to find any place where vulnerabilities exist and then refactor code to replace insecure functions, update vulnerable packages, or modify container configurations across hundreds of repositories.
 - **Refactoring:** Use language-aware tooling of your choice to perform complex refactors like updating an API and its function calls or replacing libraries entirely.

 Here is a list of detailed [usage examples](https://github.com/sourcegraph/batch-changes-use-cases) (private).